marinamangia/The-Knapsack-Problem/README.md

 This product was created based on a famous case study optimization problem, the Knapsack problem.

-The problem consists on having backpack with a limited weight capacity, where I desire to carry the most valuables products respecting its weight restriction.
+The problem consists on having backpack with a limited weight capacity, and a desire to carry the most valuables products respecting its weight restriction.